calvinqh/ComputerVision/line_detection/README.txt

 -----------

 The threshold chosen for h2 is 20.
-The threhsold chosen for h4 is 200.
+The threhsold chosen for h4 is 160.

 The lines produced for this assignment are very thick.
+The program has trouble looking for vertical lines.
+I believe that my problem is that my rho space does not represent negative rho.

+The program correctly draw lines for hough_simple_2 but not for hough_simple_1 and complex.